swix/swix.github.com/index.md

 statuses - Count of statuses.<br/>

 Example: <br/>
 This example gives you an idea of what to expect from twitter series data.
-However, all the others will be pretty much the same but with different field names.
+However, all the others will be pretty much the same but with different field names.<br/>
+Also, please note there are more examples below that demonstrate the use the optional query string parameters.
 /api/v1/brand/55/pod/1/seriesdata/?format=json&username=your_username&api_key=your_apikey<br/>

 <script src="https://gist.github.com/1065305.js"> </script>